 Mammut Slackline Setup

-Difficulty: 3 stars Slightly difficult
+Difficulty: Slightly difficult

 The Mammut setup is one of the more complicated and less frequent methods, we mention it just to make the list complete.
 Its advantage is that the ratchet never comes in contact with the walking line (so there is no danger of damaging it) and can be even removed after setup.